What can you tell me about State Unclaimed Property programs?

-Before sending the account balance to the state, the bank is usually required to try to find the customer.
+Before sending the account balance to the State, the bank is usually required to try to find the customer.
 Some banks publish the names of the account holders in a local newspaper.
 Some banks send a letter to the last known address of the account holder.
-The bank turns over the account balance to the state if there is no contact from the account holder.
+The bank turns over the account balance to the State if there is no contact from the account holder.
 This is known as Escheatment.